Your Guide to Renewing Green Card in the US

 To renew your green card (or replace the permanent resident card), you initially need to complete a Form I-90 (formally called the “Application to Change Long-term Citizen Card”).
 This confuses some people, but the same application is used when a green card expires or needs replacement.

-When you bring an application to restore your expired green card to the USCIS office, bring an extra picture, so you can get a stamped Form I-94 specifying your evidence of status.
+When you bring an application to restore your expired green card to the USCIS office, bring an extra picture to get a stamped Form I-94 specifying your evidence of status.
 You will get a letter if your application has been rejected.
 You will not have the ability to appeal to this.
 Nevertheless, you can send a request to reassess the decision.

 This form should have additional and new evidence to ensure your case passes.
 It needs to develop the case that you were rejected due to inaccurate or lack of proof.
 If your application is rejected, retain an experienced immigration lawyer to help you navigate the situation and help you find the holes in your documentation.